 Living in the Dorms After Freshman Year

 With the end of the school year approaching, some of you have been on top of your game and already have your living situation for next year planned out, you go-getters, you.
+The rest of you are probably wondering if you should still be living in the dorms after freshman year.
 Kudos to the percentage of people in that group who have neurotically had their sophomore year leases signed before their first semester freshman year was even close to being done.
 Others are still searching, and then there’s the handful of people still on the fence about where to even begin to look.
 Some of you who live nearby may even be debating spending a few more years at home to save some money (spoiler: don’t do this.
 You’ll regret not being on campus; you have the rest of your life to payback loans you may need to take).
 To all of you, we recommend identifying where (and with who) on campus you will live after freshman year as soon as you can.
 Some of you may stay living in the dorms after freshman year.

 At some schools, the answer is clear: everyone lives in on-campus housing for two years or all four just because it’s the only option around.
 But at most schools, freshman try to branch out of the dorms by living in their first apartments, their fraternity or sorority houses, or even a real house with bedrooms to rent to others.
 Taking an apartment or house nearby gives you the flexibility of finding an option that suites your budget and exact living requirements (single, double, studio, etc.).
 Make sure that the people you want to live with are people you can trust, and that if you sign a full semester lease you have confidence that each member is going to uphold their lease agreement.
 Anywhere near campus, off on your own with your friends will bring a great college experience and set of memories.
 Given these other housing options that will arise, should you still take the option of living a second year in the dorms?